cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-7.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Open ``prompted_conversation.py``.
 This file provides creates a prompted conversation with ChatGPT.
 Run this file, and see how ChatGPT gets prompted before running the script.

-**Deliverable: Change the prompt in ``prompted_conversation.py`` to your liking, and submit your prompt in addition to ChatGPT's default response to your prompt**
+**Deliverable: Change the prompt in ``prompted_conversation.py`` to your liking, and submit your prompt in addition to ChatGPT's default response to your prompt.
+Experiment with this to see how ChatGPT creates a default prompt (This is much like having different tabs on the ChatGPT website)**

 Next, we are going to experiment with how ChatGPT controls Pupper using both low level, and high level functions.
 The high level functions will abstract a lot of the nuance associated with tuning motor torques and speeds away.